 |May offer a unique local experience||May not have proper safety equipment or gear|

-Safety is of prime importance when riding on buses and the Philippines provides traffic rules stipulating that competent drivers must be on board at all times with up-to-date permits and license for safely transporting passengers cross-country.
+Safety is of prime importance when riding on buses and the Philippines provides traffic rules stipulating that competent drivers must be on board at all times with up-to-date permits and licenses for safely transporting passengers cross-country.
 In addition, regular maintenance inspections for defective machines accompany these travel services for optimum passenger satisfaction.

 Pros and cons

 Bus travel in the Philippines is often among the most economical and efficient ways to get around.
 With a vast network of buses spanning across the country, it can be a great transportation option.
 However, as with any mode of transport, there are pros and cons of taking the bus.
-Depending on whether you’re an infrequent traveler or daily commuter, evaluating these advantages and drawbacks can help you decide whether taking the bus is right for you.
+Depending on whether you’re an infrequent traveler or a daily commuter, evaluating these advantages and drawbacks can help you decide whether taking the bus is right for you.